Before you start writing a cover letter, the best way to prepare is to check out examples of good cover letters.

 - You can include a bulleted list of your accomplishments

-Your cover letter closing is the call to action portion of your cover letter.
-Inform the hiring manager you’d love to get interviewed.
-Give them your contact information.
-Tell them that you’ll reach out in a week if you don’t hear back.
-Thank them for spending the time to read your cover letter.
+Your cover letter closing is the call-to-action portion of your cover letter.
+Inform the hiring manager that you’d love to go in for an interview.
+Provide your email address or other contact information and tell them that you’ll reach out in a week if you don’t hear back.
+Thank them for spending their time reading your cover letter.

-This general cover letter was written by a candidate who has two years of work experience.
+This general cover letter was written by a candidate with two years of work experience.

-In our example, the candidate is applying for a mid-level digital marketing position.
-By the end of her first paragraph, she has already:
+In the example, the candidate is applying for a mid-level digital marketing position.
+In the first paragraph, the applicant:

-- used the hiring manager’s name (showing she took the time to locate it)
+- used the hiring manager’s name (showing that effort was put into locating it)

-- mentioned where she found the job advertisement (HR managers love this)
+- mentioned where she found the job posting (HR managers love this)

-I was excited to see your listing for the Lead Digital Marketing position at Westward Strategies on Indeed.com recently.
-As a dynamic email marketing specialist with over two years of professional experience executing market research, analyzing consumer data, and running A/B testing in order to drive successful marketing campaigns, I’m confident that I would be a valuable asset to the team at Westward.
+I was excited to see your job listing for the Senior Digital Marketing position at Westward Strategies on Indeed.com.
+As a dynamic email marketing specialist with over two years of professional experience executing market research, analyzing consumer data, and running A/B tests to drive successful marketing campaigns, I’m confident that I would be a valuable asset to the team at Westward.

-Your job listing mentions a need for someone experienced in email segmentation and campaign development, both of which happen to be areas I have extensive experience in.
-I’m currently employed at Formosa Inc., where I’ve honed my skills by running numerous highly successful email marketing campaigns.
-While employed here, I spearheaded a digital promotion campaign for the company’s new line of sandals that successfully raised our total online engagement by an impressive 13% over the course of six months, contributing substantially to the department’s annual goals.
+Your job listing mentions a need for someone who is experienced in email segmentation and campaign development, both of which are areas I have extensive experience in.
+I’m currently employed at Marketed Inc., where I’ve honed my skills by running numerous successful email marketing campaigns.
+While employed here, I’ve spearheaded a digital promotion campaign for the company’s new line of sandals that successfully raised our total online engagement by an impressive 13% over the course of six months, contributing substantially to the department’s annual goals.

-I’m confident that my proven track record of excellent work ethic, unparalleled attention to detail, and knack for executing high-performing email marketing campaigns will make me an immediate asset at Westward Strategies, and allow me to contribute to the team’s success.
+I’m confident that my proven track record of excellent work ethic, unparalleled attention to detail, and high-performing email marketing campaigns will make me an immediate asset at Westward Strategies, and allow me to contribute to the team’s success.

-I look forward to discussing the Lead Digital Marketing position and my qualifications with you in more detail.
-I’m available to talk at your soonest convenience.
-I’ll be in touch next week to follow up, just to make sure you’ve received my application.
+I look forward to discussing the Senior Digital Marketing position and my qualifications with you in more detail.
+I’m available to talk at your convenience.
+I’ll be in touch next week to follow up and to make sure you’ve received my application.